 What is Airbnb?

 According to its own website, Airbnb “connects people with places to stay and things to do around the world.
 The community is powered by hosts, who provide their guests with the unique opportunity to travel like a local”.
-Basically, it is a marketplace, accessed via app or website, which connects travelers and hosts.
+Basically, it is a marketplace, accessed via the app or website, which connects travelers and hosts.

 That is, people who have extra space or underutilized property can earn extra income by renting them.

-And, on the other hand, people who need accommodation, can rent these spaces directly with the owners, guaranteeing a lower price than those of hotels or real estate listed in an agency, and sometimes they can interact with the owners, bringing them closer to the local culture.
+On the other hand, people who need accommodation can rent these spaces directly with the owners, guaranteeing a lower price than those of hotels or real estate, that are listed in an agency, and sometimes they can interact with the owners, bringing them closer to the local culture.

-- The hosts include in the Airbnb app all information about the space they are placing for rent, including the asking price.
+- The hosts include in the Airbnb app all information about the space they are placing for rent, including the asking price;

-- If available, Airbnb sends a photographer to the location to record high-quality photos of the place.
+- If available, Airbnb sends a photographer to the location to record high-quality photos of the place;

-- The traveler makes the payment to Airbnb, including transaction fees.
+- The traveler makes the payment to Airbnb, including transaction fees;

-- The host must agree with the rent.
+- The host must agree with the rent;

-- When everything is okay, the traveler stays in the rented space and Airbnb pays the host the rent, deducting its commission.
+- When everything is okay, the traveler stays in the rented space and Airbnb pays the host the rent, deducting its commission;

 - Finally, both host and traveler can rate the experience and write reviews about it.